Investigation / Arrest

 If you believe that you are under investigation for or you have been recently arrested for any alleged crime, you will want the help of an experienced criminal defense attorney as soon as possible in this stage of the criminal process.
 Michael J. Price has over two decades of experience helping people accused of various criminal offenses.

-Law Office of Michael J. Price represents clients in Georgetown and surrounding areas of greater Williamson County such as Leander, Round Rock, Hutto, Taylor, and Cedar Park.
+Law Office of Price & Wiggins, P.C. represents clients in Georgetown and surrounding areas of greater Williamson County such as Leander, Round Rock, Hutto, Taylor, and Cedar Park.
 You can receive a complete evaluation of your case when you call (512) 354-1880 to schedule a free, confidential consultation.